 Telephone Alert Systems

 Get free assistance with understanding Medicare

-SHIP is a free state counseling service for people to talk to someone Who’ll help them understand Medicare, Medicare Advantage, Medigap and Medicaid benefits.
+SHIP is a free state counseling service for people to talk to someone who’ll help them to understand Medicare, Medicare Advantage, Medigap and Medicaid benefits.

-It is generally a phone service, but some programs may offer face-to-appointments as well.
+It is generally a phone service, but some programs may offer in-person appointments as well.